harsh111213/jbbmo-Introduction-to-Git-and-GitHub/README.md

 ## Simple Interest Calculator

+This is a test update from bug-fix-typo branch.

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

 ```